A permit is required to undertake excavation and/or landscape works on nature strips.

 While you wait for your permit, complete a 5-minute online form to join the Project.

-By joining, you will receive a voucher for 50 free indigenous seedlings and a $50 voucher to a local garden centre (once your permit is approved to plant on your nature strip).
+By joining, you will receive a voucher for 50 free indigenous seedlings and a $50 voucher to spend at a local garden centre (once your permit is approved to plant on your nature strip).

 Share your progress (photos) with our team at sustainability@monash.vic.gov.au